BlenderNeko/ComfyUI_Noise/README.md

 - **batch_size**: batch size.

 ### Duplicate Batch Index:
+The functionality of this node has been moved to core, please use: `Latent>Batch>Repeat Latent Batch` and `Latent>Batch>Latent From Batch` instead.

 This node lets you duplicate a certain sample in the batch, this can be used to duplicate e.g. encoded images but also noise generated from the node listed above.
 You can find this node under `latent` and it has the following settings:
 - **latents**: the latents.
 - **batch_index**: which sample in the latents to duplicate.